There’s never been a better time to celebrate love. And, this year, there’s no reason to leave the fun of a Valentine’s party just to the kids.

 Here are some other ideas for spreading the love on your refreshment table.

-- Use this bouquet of Long Stemmed Buttercream Frosted Celebration Cookie Flowers as a centerpiece.
+- Use this bouquet of Long Stemmed Buttercream Frosted Cookie Flowers as a centerpiece.
 We bet it won’t last long.

 - Sprinkle an assortment of candy conversation hearts and chocolate kisses in and around your serving dishes.